 As mentioned, Nurse Practitioners might be certified in more than one area and even within these specialties, one could even specialize further.
 For example, nurses might consider the Pediatric Endocrinology Nurse Practitioner route, working with children who suffer from endocrine system-related diseases such as diabetes.

 As you can tell, there are many options available to you if you are interested in becoming a Nurse Practitioner.
-American Sentinel University offers two Nurse Practitioner specialty tracks, Adult Gerontology Primary Care NP and Family NP.
+American Sentinel University offers three Nurse Practitioner specialty tracks, Adult Gerontology Primary Care NP, Family NP and Psychiatric Mental Health NP.
 We are currently developing a Psychiatric NP program.
 Browse these programs online and join us for our upcoming Nurse Practitioner Open House!
 We’d love to share more about the many career options available to NPs and how we can help you get your NP career off on the right foot.

 Information drawn from American Association of Nurse Practitioners and Nurse Journal.